speedwave319/speedwave319.github.io/_posts/2025-12-28-math-problem.md

 (ii) Given that the weather is severe, find the probability that there are at least 12 lightning strikes in total across 12 chunks during the 30‑minute period.

-(iii) It is found that the amount of chunks loaded by players follows a normal distribution with mean 8 and standard deviation of 1.5.
-Find the probability that equal or less than 14 chunks are loaded among players and the weather isn't _severe_.

 (d) In one chunk, how long does it take for the first lightning strike to occur where the probability is higher than $0.5$?
 Express your answer in minutes.